dylantysinger/dylantysinger.github.io/_pages/about.md

 ======
 I am an undergraduate researcher in the Intelligent Systems Research Lab, where I developed a Simulink model for interfacing with the PX4 flight control system.
 I have recently been exploring the world of embedded systems programming, where I am using Simulink to write code for embedded flight control systems.
 My research interests include:
 * Modeling and Simulation of Aerospace Vehicles
+* Control System Design
+* Autonomous Systems Reliability
 * Airplane Design Optimization
-* Control System Design
 * Embedded Systems
-* Autonomous Systems

 Teaching Experiences
 ======